rmoazed/Apple-Orchard-Yield-Modeling-ODEs/README.md

 ## Phase Plane Representation

 Below is a graph of the phase plane, which shows system trajectories and equilibrium behavior.
-Both trajectories lead back to positive equilibrium.
+Both trajectories converge to positive equilibrium.

 ![Phase Plane](figures/phase_plane.png)